Bloom-host/BloomDocs/docs/other-servers/namelessmc.md

 ![nmc-release-img](https://i.imgur.com/xasuqVz.png)

-From there, open your File Manager for the webserver you just setup. navigate to `home/public/`, and delete the default file (`index.html`).
+From there, open the File Manager for the web server you just set up.
+Navigate to `home/public/`, and delete the default file (`index.html`).
 After deleting this file, you can upload the zipped folder you just downloaded to this directory.

 ![file-mgr-img](https://i.imgur.com/KKdmU58.png)